-On November 27, 2017, our Board of Directors approved a stock repurchase plan, as amended on February 1, 2019 and August 27, 2020.
-Under the plan, we are authorized to repurchase up to \$35.0 million of our outstanding shares through November 30, 2023.
+On November 27, 2017, our Board of Directors approved a stock repurchase plan, as amended on February 1, 2019, August 27, 2020, and February 17, 2022.
+Under the plan, we are authorized to repurchase up to \$60.0 million of our outstanding shares through November 30, 2023.
 The repurchase program permits us to purchase shares from time to time through a variety of methods, including in the open market, through privately negotiated transactions or other means as determined by our management, in accordance with applicable securities laws.
-As part of the repurchase program, we have entered into a pre-arranged stock repurchase plan which operates in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
+As part of the repurchase program, we have entered into a prearranged stock repurchase plan which operates in accordance with guidelines specified under Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
 Accordingly, any transactions under such stock repurchase plan will be completed in accordance with the terms of the plan, including specified price, volume and timing conditions.
 The authorization may be suspended or discontinued at any time.
-During the three months ended December 31, 2021, we repurchased 0.5 million shares of our common stock on the open market at an aggregate purchase price of \$3.2 million under this repurchase program.
+During the three months ended December 31, 2022, we repurchased no shares of our common stock under this repurchase program.
+At December 31, 2022, there is \$27.7 million remaining under this repurchase program.